Romantic story of Mary’s dress

 According to a popular story, about 800 AD, Irene, the Empress of the Roman Empire in Eastern Europe and West Asia, wanted to become more friendly with Charlemagne, the ruler of the Holy Roman Empire in Western Europe.

 By making an alliance, they could both be more powerful (They were even thinking of marrying each other).

 Now the real facts behind the story

 Sadly, this cloth probably wasn’t really sent by Irene.

 More likely, Charlemagne’s grandson, Charles the Bald, bought the tunic somewhere.
 Nobody knows where it was before Charles the Bald.
 Weaving experts think the cloth was probably made around the time of Charles the Bald, so probably it was new cloth when he bought it, and not more than 800 years old as he thought.
 (But see below for some other ideas.)

 Mary’s dress in Chartres Cathedral

 Charles the Bald gave the dress to Chartres Cathedral around 850 AD for safekeeping, and it has been there ever since.
-Thousands of Christian people came every year on pilgrimage to Chartres to see Mary’s dress and pray to Mary there, as they still do today.
+Thousands of Christian people came every year on pilgrimage to Chartres to see Mary’s dress and pray to Mary there.

 Cathedral: The Story of Its Construction, by David Macaulay (1981).
 Beautiful drawings and clear text explain exactly how medieval craftsmen built a cathedral, from foundation to the stained glass windows.
 Easy reading.